 7. The hard times will teach you more than you realise

 God, I've made mistakes.
 A whole heap of them.
 If you could make my mistakes visible, they'd be piled high up to Mars, probably.
 But you know what, these mistakes have been nothing but valuable.

 Yes, I sometimes blush at the thought of what I've said and done.
 We all do that.
 Kick ourselves and wish we'd handled things differently.
 But that's what makes us human.
 It's how we learn and progress.
 That's what stops us from messing up in future.

 You too will make a sh*t load of mistakes.
 You'll have moments when you want the earth to swallow you up.
 But please don't be hard on yourself – it's completely normal.
 Just learn the lessons from these difficult episodes and move on.

 8. You'll fire some clients

 I've been fortunate with clients over the past decade.
 Most have been courteous, great to work with and, I'm proud to say, I'm still supporting.
 But there has been the odd problem client when, after one too many "incidents", you realise the money isn't worth the hassle, and it's time to move on.

 You'll have your own Don Draper moments, I'm sure.
 When you're in a meeting with a difficult client – you know, when they demand to know why you haven't achieved six months' worth of work in two weeks.
 And you take a moment to look out of the window, spot a distant plane in the sky, and boom!
 You suddenly realise that they need to go.

-But if you do fire someone, do it gracefully and do so without them thinking you actually ditched them.
+But if you do fire someone, do it graciously and do so without them thinking you actually ditched them.
 It could be a change in services, a different path – whatever kind and gentle excuse you opt to use, it will ensure you don't burn any bridges and remain a word-of-mouth recommendation, should that be the case.